timchiii/arduinoWs28114thOfJulyNeclace/README.md

 # Arduino ws2811 4th Of July Neclace
-Light patterns on a small string of ws2811 leds run by an arduino pro mini to display 4th of July themed light patterns.
+A small string of ws2811 leds run by an arduino pro mini to display 4th of July themed light patterns.
 Code is written to allow any length of LED string.
+Test video: https://www.youtube.com/watch?v=k_DKa39Nn0M

-There are 4 functions for different lighting patterns (girlfriend approved!).
+There are 4 functions for different lighting patterns.
 Each function accepts an integer value for the quantity of times to show that pattern.
 I finally decided on randomizing the pattern and how many times to run it on each loop.

 Functions:
   RWBflash - flashes all red, all white, all blue